dmunasingha/Questions-Generator/README.md

 2. **Clear Sections**: Introduction, installation, usage, example, and contribution guidelines are clearly separated.
 3. **Code Blocks**: Code snippets for installation, usage, and file structure to make it easy to follow.
 4. **Future Goals**: A dedicated section to inspire future contributions and improvements.

-This README provides a professional yet approachable presentation for your project.
-Let me know if you need any adjustments or further enhancements!